chearon/dropflow/README.md

 # overflow

-Overflow is a CSS layout engine created to explore the reaches of the foundational CSS standards.
+Overflow is a CSS layout engine created to explore the reaches of the foundational CSS standards (that is, inlines, blocks, floats, positioning and eventually tables, but not flexbox or grid).
 It has a high quality text layout implementation and is capable of displaying many of the languages of the world.
 You can use it to generate PDFs or images on the backend with Node and [node-canvas](https://github.com/Automattic/node-canvas) or render rich, wrapped text to a canvas in the browser.

 # Features

 * Bidirectional and RTL text
 * Optional hyperscript (`h()`) API with styles as objects in addition to accepting HTML and CSS
 * Any OpenType/TrueType/WOFF buffer can (and must) be registered
-* Font fallbacks, at the grapheme level
+* Font fallbacks at the grapheme level
 * Colored diacritics
 * Desirable line breaking (e.g. carries starting padding to the next line)
 * Optimized shaping